The Notice of Non-Responsibility: Only Limited Protection from Contractor, Subcontractor or Supplier Mechanics Lien Claims

 Mechanics Lien Rights

-In addition, a party who has not contracted directly with an owner must serve a preliminary notice, so the owner knows of their involvement.
+In addition, a party who has not contracted directly with an owner must serve a “preliminary notice” within 20 days after beginning work or supplying materials, so the owner knows of their involvement.
 Unless that notice is served, a subcontractor or supplier likely loses the right to assert a valid mechanics lien.
 (See Cal.
 Civ.
 Code § 8200.)

 What makes a mechanics lien particularly potent is that it can apply even in cases where the owner has no direct contractual relationship with the lien holder.
 (See Cal.
 Civ.
 Code § 8200-8204.)

-All of which leads to a key question: how can an owner protect himself or herself?
+All of which leads to a key question: how can an owner protect itself?

 Notice of Non-Responsibility